-Adobe's tool isn’t the only vector image editor in town.
-We select six brilliant apps that offer a viable alternative to Illustrator.
+Adobe's tool isn’t the only vector image editor in town – here are some viable alternatives to Illustrator.

 Adobe Illustrator CC is a superb vector editing tool that's ideal for print work, web mockups and logo design.
 But it's also quite expensive and has a steep learning curve for novice users.
 So what's the alternative to Illustrator?

-Since Adobe bought Macromedia and pensioned off Freehand, you might think that the options for vector editing were limited – but there’s actually a wealth of very capable software out there for every platform, ranging from desktop applications to web apps.
+Since Adobe bought Macromedia and pensioned off Freehand, you might think that the options for vector editing were limited to the Creative Cloud – but there's actually a wealth of very capable software out there for every platform, ranging from desktop applications to web apps.

 Common to practically all vector editors is support for the open SVG format, which makes it easy for you to export your artwork in code and render it from that code directly on your website.
 That doesn't mean that all vector-based image tools are created equal, though, so we’ve picked out five of the best for you to investigate.
 Let us know what you think of them!